EternityForest/KaithemAutomation/README.md

 It runs on python2 and python3, and will likely work on any platform(Windows/mac/etc), but it is not tested outside of Linux.
 Resource usage is low enough to run well on the raspberry pi.

 You automate things by directly writing python and HTML via a web IDE.
+"Events" are sections of code that run when a trigger condition happens.
+Trigger conditions can be polled expressions, internal message bus events, or time-based triggers using a custom semi-natural language parser.

 ![Editing an event](screenshots/edit-event.jpg)

+You can edit all this via the web GUI using the Monaco editor, the same open-source component that powers VS Code.

 Almost the entire server state is maintained in RAM, and any changes you make to your code never touches the disk unless you explicitly save or configure auto-save.
 Even log files get buffered in RAM for a configurable duration before being saved.
 This allows experimentation without wearing out SD cards.

 Saving occurs transactionally, so a copy of the state of the server is made before changing the new one.
 The save formats for most things are simple text file with a YAML that can be hand edited if needed, and can be version controlled.

 You can store small amounts of data in the registry which will be persisted to disk the next time the state is saved, or there are built in libraries for YAML or JSON based persistence with atomic file updates(The old file is renamed to file~ and only deleted after the new file is created)